 The hunting season in Maine is heating up.
 This weekend, bird season starts throughout the state.

-Another hunting season starts this weekend.
-September 24 marks the start of Maine's upland bird and small game seasons.
-Some migratory bird seasons also begin on Saturday, like woodcock.
-Waterfowl Northern Zones will open to regular duck hunting on September 26, and Southern Zones on October 1.
+Another hunting season starts Saturday.
+September 25 marks the start of Maine's upland bird and small game seasons.
+Some migratory bird seasons also begin Saturday, like woodcock.
+Waterfowl Northern Zones will open to regular duck hunting on September 27, and Southern Zones on October 1.
 Huntable upland birds include ruffed grouse, bobwhite quail, and pheasant.
 Small game species include gray squirrel and snowshoe hare.

 Hunters need to possess a valid Maine hunting license or small game license.
 If hunting duck or other migratory birds, a State Migratory Waterfowl Permit, and Federal Migratory Waterfowl Permit is required.
 Federal Migratory Waterfowl Permits can be purchase at a local post office.